It is a good practice to save your changes periodically while you work. Save changes to your project as follows:

 If you started working without a template, the Save Project As dialog box appears when you try to save your changes.
 Instead of browsing to a location where you will store a new project file, you will browse to a location in which a folder will be created.
 A folder is always created for projects created without a template, even if your settings specify not to create a folder for projects created with a template.
 The saved project's folder will contain the new project file (.aprx), the default geodatabase and default toolbox if they were created for the unsaved project, and any additional items created in or saved to the unsaved project's home folder.
 Any edits to data stored in the project's home folder will be saved.
 The new project file will have the same name as the new folder.

 A project (.aprx), project package (.ppkx), or project template (.aptx) that is saved in any version of ArcGIS Pro is compatible with all later versions.
 Learn more about compatibility with earlier versions.

 Cloud storage services, such as Microsoft OneDrive and Google Drive, are not supported unless stated otherwise in the documentation about specific tools and functionality.
 Learn more about ArcGIS Pro and cloud storage services.

 Save a copy of the current project file with a new name

 You can save a copy of the current project file (.aprx) with a new file name or in a new location using Save As.
-For example, you might do this to provide an existing project with a new name, or to quickly create a project that uses many of the same resources.
+For example, you can do this to provide an existing project with a new name or to create a project that uses many of the same resources.

 The new project has a copy of all information in the original project file.
 None of the external items connected to the project are copied or changed.
 The new project file references the same external items in their original locations as the original project file, including its default geodatabase and default toolbox.